Human Factors & Ergonomics in Design & Production Operations - Live Virtual Course

 Instructor: Dr. Brian Galli

-Who can take this course: The course is approved for 6 professional development hours (PDH) for professional engineers and is also open to all professionals and students.
+Who can take this course: The course is approved for 6 professional development hours (PDH) for professional engineers and is also open to all professionals, faculty, staff and students.

 ABOUT THE COURSE